Wolfe's Army

 • Product Form: Paperback

 Gerry Embleton has been a leading illustrator and researcher of historical costume since the 1970s, and has illustrated and written Osprey titles on a wide range of subjects over more than 20 years.
 He is an internationally respected authority on 15th and 18th century costumes in particular.
-He lives in Switzerland, where since 1988 he has also become well known for designing and creating life-size historical figures for museums.
+He lives in Switzerland, where he designs and creates life-size historical figures for museums.